A Practical Method for Generating String Counterfactuals: Abstract

 \section{Abstract}

-Interventions targeting the representation space of language models (LMs) have emerged as effective means to influence model behavior.
-These methods are employed, for example, to eliminate or alter the encoding of demographic information such as gender within the model's representations, creating a \emph{counterfactual representation}.
-However, since the intervention operates within the representation space, understanding precisely which features it modifies poses a challenge.
-We show that representation-space counterfactuals can be converted into natural language counterfactuals.
-We demonstrate that this approach enables us to analyze the linguistic alterations corresponding to a given representation-space intervention and to interpret the features utilized for encoding a specific concept.
-Moreover, the resulting counterfactuals can be used to mitigate bias in classification.
+Interventions performed on the representation space of language models have emerged as an effective means to influence model behavior.
+Such methods are employed, for example, to eliminate or alter the encoding of demographic information, such as gender, within the model’s representations and, in so doing, create a counterfactual representation.
+However, because the intervention operates within the representation space, understanding precisely what aspects of the text it modifies poses a challenge.
+In this paper, we present a method to convert representation counterfactuals into string counterfactuals.
+We demonstrate that this approach enables us to analyze the linguistic alterations corresponding to a given representation space intervention and to interpret the features utilized to encode a specific concept.
+Moreover, the resulting counterfactuals can be used to mitigate bias in classification through data augmentation.